-There are many ways you can help prevent nursing home abuse.
-Some of the best examples include:
+There are many ways you may be able to help prevent nursing home abuse.

 Check in Regularly

 The more you check in on a loved one living in a nursing home, the more likely you are to notice signs of abuse.
 This could include anything from subtle changes in personality to visible bruises.
-What’s more, regular visits from family could deter caretakers that are prone to abuse.
+Regular visits from family could deter caretakers that are prone to abuse.